iliadwebdev/iliad-standard-issue/readme.md

 import { ExtLink } from "@iliad.dev/standard-issue/next";
 ```

-This functionality is, of course, possible with enough finangling.
+This functionality is - of course - possible with enough finangling.
 But the hours I spent on this feature (that no client will ever see) will take years to pay back through the seconds on the hour I save over the course of the next several years (by which point this code will be outdated and I will probably be an auto mechanic or mossad agent or something).

 #### Adherence